-Workers’ comp does not have limits for how much it pays out on an injury or illness.
-However, most workers’ compensation policies include employer’s liability insurance, which does have limits.
+Workers’ comp does not have limits for how much it pays out on a covered injury or illness.
+It typically covers medical costs, part of the wages the employee missed while recovering, and even disability benefits or death benefits.
+But most workers’ compensation policies include employer’s liability insurance, which does have limits.

 View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.